Brownsville Metro

 Brownsville Metro, or "B Metro" for short, is a mass transit system based in and serving Brownsville, TX.
 It is currently the largest mass transit system in Cameron County and the Rio Grande Valley, Texas, and is the only mass transit system in Cameron County, Texas.
 Brownsville Metro consists of 13 bus routes and two terminals.
 Brownsville Metro carries more than 1.5 million passengers a year.
 There is only two mass transit systems in the Rio Grande Valley the second being Metro McAllen, which only consists of 7 bus routes and one bus terminal.
-In July of 2021, Brownsville Metro began bus service to limited routes on Sundays.
+In July 2021, Brownsville Metro began bus service to limited routes on Sundays.

 Terminals

 Restaurants in the terminal include: Wingstop and Subway. more spaces available for additional business.